Order

 Name | Description | Parameters |

-fluent_order_push_before | Event before the order is pushed to Fluent | order of type OrderInterface |
+fluent_order_push_before | before the is pushed to Fluent | of type OrderInterface |

-fluent_order_push_after | Event after the order is successfully pushed to Fluent | order of type OrderInterface |
+fluent_order_push_after | after the is successfully pushed to Fluent | of type OrderInterface |

-fluent_order_push_prepare_simple_payload_after | Allows customisation of an order line containing a simple product | payload of type array |
+fluent_order_push_prepare_simple_payload_after | Allows customisation of an line containing a simple product | payload of type array |

-fluent_order_push_prepare_configurable_payload_after | Allows customisation of an order line containing a configurable product | payload of type array order_item of type OrderItemInterface |
+fluent_order_push_prepare_configurable_payload_after | Allows customisation of an line containing a configurable product | payload of type array order_item of type OrderItemInterface |

 fluent_order_push_prepare_fulfilment_choice_payload_after | Allows customisation of the fulfilment choice properties | fulfilment of type array request_data of type PushOrderDataRequestInterface |

-fluent_order_push_prepare_order_payload_after | Allows customisation of order level properties | order of type OrderInterface payload of type PushOrderDataRequestInterface |
+fluent_order_push_prepare_order_payload_after | Allows customisation of level properties | of type OrderInterface payload of type PushOrderDataRequestInterface |

-fluent_order_push_query_build_after | Allows customisation of order mutation query | query of type string |
+fluent_order_push_query_build_after | Allows customisation of mutation query | query of type string |